Prince Harry Is ‘Not A Fan’ Of President Donald Trump [Report]

 — Daily Mail U.K. (@DailyMailUK) February 2, 2017

-Yet Trump’s history of indiscretion with regard to British royals will cause some awkwardness observers say.
+Yet Trump’s history of indiscretion with regard to British royals will cause some awkwardness, observers say.

 Us Weekly reports that a former palace aid recalled Trump’s “relentless pursuit of [Princess] Diana” after she split with Prince Charles.
 The palace aid said that the incident would cast a pall over his meeting with the royals.